binkley/wrong-place-wrong-time/homebrewery.md

 Then:

-> **Laeral Silverhand**, the Open Lord of Waterdeep, appears — a tall, robed
+> **Laeral Silverhand**, the Open Lord of Waterdeep, appears &mdash; a tall, robed
 > figure with long silver hair, seeming both young and old.
 The guards behave
 > reverently.
 >
 > She sees the black rock and says: <br>

 > “It is Ahghairon’s stone.
-Yes, just a rock — but our rock.
+Yes, just a rock &mdash; but our rock.
 We must not
 > forget our origins.”

 She offers thanks, and: